ashtyn3/port/src/posts/AOT.md

 **Privacy**

-No information about the user is collected or submitted to a server.
-Information about timers and usage is not collected.
+No information about the user is collected or submitted to a server.Information about timers and usage is not collected.